 We use a nationally recognized curriculum called Project Lead The Way (PLTW).
 Their middle school program, Gateway, takes students through nine courses over three years at Fulton & Alsbury.
-They are taught in the following order:6th Grade: Energy and the Environment, Green Architecture, Science of Technology7th Grade: Design and Modeling, Medical Detectives, Automation and Robotics8th Grade: Magic of Electrons, Introduction to Computer Science, Flight and Space
+They are taught in the following order:6th Grade: Energy and the Environment, Medical Detectives, Green Architecture7th Grade: Design and Modeling, Automation and Robotics, Science of Technology8th Grade: Magic of Electrons, Introduction to Computer Science, Flight and Space

 Every student uses a high-end laptop in class to run sophisticated software including Autodesk Inventor for 3D modeling.
 Thanks to a $50,000 grant from the Air Force Research Lab and the support of the Lancaster School District, we have a 1:1 ratio of laptops to students.
 We are also grateful to Lockheed Martin and Verizon for their generous support of our school.
 Each donated $20,000 to our STEM program, allowing us to ensure students have all the materials for their elective classes.

 Our arts program provides a foundation in the visual arts, starting with the elements of art in 6th grade, the principles of design in 7th grade, and mixed media in 8th grade, including watercolors and acrylic painting.
 Our students learn that they can become competent in art through instruction and practice.
-Our focus is not on art history, but on producing art.
+Our focus is on making students feel proud of the artwork they produce.

 We enrich our program with visits to locations including the Getty Villa to study Greek and Roman cultures, the Ronald Reagan Library to deepen our understanding of U.S. history, the Jet Propulsion Laboratory in Pasadena, the Cal Portland Cement Company, NASA Armstrong, the Air Force Test Pilot School, LPAC, and Lancaster City Hall.
 Optional field trips have included Sea World, Disneyland, Washington, D.C., Boston & New York, and Puerto Rico.
 Visiting universities is also an important component of the program.
 Our students speak with university students, interns, and those employed in the STEM fields to better understand the pathway these young men and women took to get where they are today.